huskyhania/Piscine/README.md

 # Piscine
-8 projects from Piscine (school 42)
+8 projects from Piscine (school 42) + rush00 with bonuses